-A Kindle World is a “sandbox”, a place for authors to play.
-One brilliant writer — Robyn, in this case — creates a world that is full of amazing possibilities.
-Characters, settings, rules of magic — it’s all there.
-And then that brilliant writer invites mere mortals — um, me, in this case — to write a story in that world.
-I was allowed to bring any character I wanted.
+The brilliant Robyn Peterman created Magic and Mayhem, a world full of crazy-fun characters, settings, and rules of magic… And then Robyn invited a number of mere mortals — um, including me — to write stories in that world.
+I was allowed to bring along any character I wanted.
 (Of course, I knew I was bringing Jane Madison.)
 And I could write any story inspired by Robyn’s zany books.
-My book would be released with fourteen others in a frenzy of freaking paranormal fun.
+Ta-da!
+Nice Witches Don’t Swear was born!

-One of the best things about this story: If you like Jane’s visit to Assjacket, West Virginia, you’ve got dozens more Magic and Mayhem stories to love!
-Tap or click here to see all the Magic and Mayhem Kindle World stories!
+One of the best things about this story: If you like Jane’s visit to Assjacket, West Virginia, you’ve got dozens more Magic and Mayhem Universe stories to love!
+Tap or click here to see all the Magic and Mayhem Universe stories!

 Neko, we’re not in DC anymore…